 - D11CA and A11EN are the Online entry courses for this Programme.
 Online students must successfully complete these two courses before continuing with the remaining six taught courses.

-- Available onsite at Orkney Campus only as students will undertake field work.
+- Normally available onsite at Orkney Campus only as students will undertake field work.

-- Takes place in April out in Malaysia in collaboration with Universiti Malaysia Terengannu.
+- Normally takes place in April out in Malaysia in collaboration with Universiti Malaysia Terengannu.

 Tropical Coral Reefs: Monitoring and Management